dmacvicar/terraform-provider-libvirt/CONTRIBUTING.md

 go tool cover -html=profile.cov
 ```

+The codecoverage can give you more usefull infos about were you could write a new tests for improving our testacc.

-Feel free to read more about this on : https://blog.golang.org/cover
+Feel free to read more about this on : https://blog.golang.org/cover.
 ### Provider terraform useful devel info:

 https://www.terraform.io/docs/plugins/provider.html